mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 These and other operating costs of the IETF are also cross-financed by income generated through meeting fees.
-The intention of this document and the principle stated herein is not to make participation free for everyone but to always have a free option that can be used without any barriers other than the registration procedure itself.
-As long as there are still enough paying participants to cover the base costs, additional participant can effectively be added without increasing expenses.
+The intention of this document and the principle stated herein is not to make participation free for everyone but to always have a free option that a potential attendee can apply for without any barriers other than the registration procedure itself.
+Note that as long as the meeting costs are otherwise funded, additional remote participants can usually be added without increasing expenses.

 It is not in scope for this document or the SHMOO working group to make suggestions for changing the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.
+Of course, part of this responsibility can include putting a limitation on the amount of free participation.
+One possible reason for doing so is the concern that unlimited free remote participation might adversely affect the number of paying participants.

 # Considerations on Use and Misuse of a Free Participation Option